-If you’re considering a cash-out refinance on your home, there are some important things you need to know so you fully understand what you’re signing up for.
-Let’s go over what exactly a cash-out refinance is (and how it’s different from a HELOC), along with the pros and cons of a cash-out refinance.
+If you’re considering a cash out refinance on your home, you need to know some important things to fully understand what you’re signing up for.
+Let’s go over the following: how does a cash out refinance work, and how is it different from a HELOC?
+Plus we'll discuss the pros and cons of a cash out refinance.

-- Refinancing your mortgage (replacing your existing mortgage with a new one, often from a different lender).
+- Refinance your mortgage (replacing your existing mortgage with a new one, often from a different lender.)

-- Trading some of your existing home equity for cash you can use immediately.
-The amount of your equity cash-out is added onto your new mortgage to be repaid over time.
+- Trade some of your existing home equity for cash you can use immediately (The amount of your equity cash-out is added to your new mortgage to be repaid over time.)

 Different types of cash-out refinancing